Graduate Nondegree-Seeking Student Application Procedure

 - Applicants who have earned a bachelor’s degree and are not enrolled in a graduate program can take classes at Grand Valley as a nondegree seeking student.
 Information about course offerings can be found in the Undergraduate and Graduate Catalog.

 - Students should complete the nondegree-seeking graduate application:

 - For personal development without completing a graduate degree nor receiving a graduate certificate.

 - For completion of prerequisites required for admission to their chosen graduate program.

 - Nondegree-seeking students are not eligible for federal or state financial assistance.

 - A maximum of 6 to 12 credit hours taken as nondegree may be applied to a graduate degree, depending on the program of interest.
 Refer to the Grand Valley State University Undergraduate and Graduate Catalog for specific requirements.

-- All College of Education students seeking a degree, endorsement, approval, licensure or certificate change must be formally admitted to graduate study by applying for “degree-seeking” graduate admission.
+- All graduate education students seeking a degree, endorsement, approval, licensure or certificate change must be formally admitted to graduate study by applying for “degree-seeking” graduate admission.

 Changing Status from Non-degree to Degree Seeking

 You may seek a change in status by: